ctotof38/poulatof/README.md

 ### 3.8. automatic start

 Now, all is fine.
-You just have to start the program at startup.
+You just have to launch the program at startup.
 You have to simply add a new line in /etc/rc.local

 ```yaml